 I feel like fall is here.
 It has been raining since Saturday and it’s under 60°F which feels so nice after the heat we had in the last weeks.
 And what better way to start a chilly fall day than with these delicious Apple Cinnamon Muffins for breakfast!

-I have to admit I’m a little bit proud of myself because these muffins are SO delicious and full of all these cozy fall flavors like apple, cinnamon, AND a special ingredient which makes everything 10 times tastier in my opinion: BROWN BUTTER.
+I have to admit I’m a little bit proud of myself because these muffins are SO delicious and full of all these cozy fall flavors like apple, cinnamon, AND a special ingredient that makes everything 10 times tastier in my opinion: BROWN BUTTER.

 Brown Butter might be one of the most underused ingredients in my opinion.
 But it’s so easy to make!
 You need under 5 minutes to make a batch of delicious brown butter which will pack extraordinary flavor into everything you make with it.